A quick and easy Quorn Chilli Con Carne recipe, on the table in just 30 minutes!

 🥡 Storage

-The quorn chilli can be kept in the fridge for up to 5 days.
+The Quorn chilli can be kept in the fridge for up to 5 days.
 Reheat in the microwave until piping hot.

 It can also be frozen for up to 3 months, so why not make a double batch and freeze half for another day?